Spade-Software/BackOps/src/content/docs/modules/radios.md

 | **Pickup Date**           | When the radios are needed to be picked up on site                                                                                                                           |
 | **Return Date**           | When the radios are expected to be returned or decommissioned                                                                                                                |

-> 🧩 _Radio types and accessory packages are fully configurable per event by the administrator._
+> 💡 _Radio types and accessory packages are fully configurable per event by the administrator._

 ---

-### 🛠️ Configuration Options (for Admins)
+## Configuration (Admins)

 - **Radio & Accessory Types**: Build out custom radio kits or communication gear packages for your team.
 - **Access Controls**: Limit module visibility to collaborators with approved communication needs.